WAT THA HOI

 Talaing insurgents could hold the town for a

-while, but realized they would not escape the wrath of the King of Ava.
+while but realized they would not escape the wrath of the King of Ava.
 The Talaings

 assembled their families and with more than 10.000 people started their flight to Siam in

 direction of the Three Pagoda Pass.
-A front guard advanced to Kanchanaburi in order to
+A front guard advanced to

-give account of the occurrences to King Narai.
+an account of the occurrences to King Narai.

-Kanchanaburi.
+Kanburi.
 [1] The Mon nobles were received for an audience at the court and

-arrangements were made to harbour the families in the vicinity of Samkhok, partly near
+arrangements were made to harbour the families in the vicinity of Sam Khok, partly near

 Khlong Khu Cham [2] (in the vicinity of the Monastery of the Mud of the Shell Harbor